A B2B Content Marketing Strategy That Works in 2025

 The buyer journey should dictate your sales process, and never the other way around.
 You can’t control the actions and behaviors of your prospective customers.
 Instead, you need to know what they are and align your sales process to them.

 You might be wondering: how exactly does this relate to content?
-Today, B2B buyers conduct between 57-70% of their research before they ever get in touch with a brand.
-So how are they learning about and connecting with your brand during the early stages of the buyer journey?
+Today, most B2B buyers conduct research before they ever get in touch with a brand.
+In addition, Gartner reports that 64% of B2B buyers in the tech space want a completely digital buying experience.

 You guessed it — your content.

 When you align your sales process with your buyer journey, you can then create content that’s specifically valuable for each of these stages.
 This is more important than you might think.
 If you are just becoming aware of your need for a solution, for example, you need educational content, not a product demo or pricing model.
-If you’re in the decision stage, however, that kind of information is exactly what you do need.
+If you’re in the decision stage, however, that kind of information is exactly what you need.

 Align Your Marketing and Sales Teams